Of Mediumship, Symbolism and Dreams

 For our supporters in the USA, all donations are tax deductible.
 We are also happy to enter into dedicated funding arrangements for the support of particular publication projects.
 For all our donors, books in the Philemon Series will be available at an author’s discount.
 Please contact us to place an order.

-You can donate here.
+.
 Alternatively, please feel free to contact Caterina Vezzoli, President, Royce Froehlich, Vice-President, Janet Tatum, Secretary, Christina Becker, Treasurer, Ann Blake, Kennon McKee, Audrey Punnett and Leslie Stein, Directors.
 For more information regarding prospective editorial projects, contact Sonu Shamdasani, General Editor.